Bsc in Nursing : What next after your Nursing Degree in Kenya

 In most Kenyan universities, first year students studying Bachelor of science Medicine and surgery, Bachelor of science Pharmacy, Bachelor of science dentistry, Bachelor of science Environmental health and Bsc Nursing are all expected to take common units like Human Anatomy & Physiology Biochemistry and Microbiology.

 Going back, I realize that dad was right I thought.
 University is a wonderful period but the requisite temperament is needed to emerge successful.
-Nursing school was initially lots of fun but that was before the C.A.Ts started coming thick and first.
+Nursing school was initially lots of fun but that was before the examinations started coming thick and first.

 Our first year class was short of a political rally.
 Lectures were given with the aid of a microphone and an overhead projector on a big screen like the one you watch in a movie theater.
 It was very difficult to know your classmates.
 We were approximately 800-1000 or thereabouts.